hipster-labs/generator-jhipster-react/README.md

 npm install -g generator-jhipster
 ```

-clone [JHipster](https://github.com/jhipster/generator-jhipster) and run `npm link` inside it
+Clone [JHipster](https://github.com/jhipster/generator-jhipster) and run `npm link` inside it.

-clone this project and run `npm link` and `npm link generator-jhipster` inside it.
+Clone this project and run `npm link` and `npm link generator-jhipster` inside it.

 Now all the projects are pointing to latest master versions

-Then generate your new awesome project:
+Now generate your new awesome project:

 ```bash
 yo jhipster-react